lafsimons/outfit-app/docs/ecosystem/core-outfitmoodboardapp.md

 - `originalPreserved` must never be inferred

 Still deferred:
-- original preservation
+- full original-preservation workflow
-- blob/object storage
+- shared asset repository architecture across OA/MBA
-- shared asset repository architecture
+- cloud/object-storage-backed media

 ## What must not change yet

 - Do not remove `imageUrl` compatibility yet
-- Do not change backup payload behavior yet
+- Do not break backward-compatible backup/import behavior without explicit migration handling
 - Do not change import/export behavior yet
 - Do not rewrite crop, frame scale, offset, or presentation behavior yet
 - Do not change the current meaning of persisted crop/presentation fields without explicit migration handling